 Bring a list of foods that cause a reactions, as well as the type of reactions that occur, to your appointment.
 We will perform allergy testing and possibly an oral food challenge.
 Most reactions can be controlled with anti-histamines (Benadryl) but for severe reactions we will prescribe an epinephrine auto-injector.
 While avoiding food allergens in the diet is the best way to avoid reactions, in some cases, oral desensitization may be recommended.

-The staff delivers care at our Medical Arts & Research Center, 8300 Floyd Curl Drive, 78229 -- in the South Texas Medical Center, as well as University Hospital.
+The staff delivers care at our medical center location, 5282 Medical Drive, San Antonio, TX 78229, as well as University Hospital.